EMMA: End-to-End Multimodal Model for Autonomous Driving: Abstract

 \section{Abstract}

-We introduce \model, an End-to-end Multimodal Model for Autonomous driving.
-Built on a multi-modal large language model foundation, \model\ directly maps raw camera sensor data into various driving-specific outputs, including planner trajectories, perception objects, and road graph elements. \model\ maximizes the utility of world knowledge from the pre-trained large language models, by representing all non-sensor inputs (e.g. navigation instructions and ego vehicle status) and outputs (e.g. trajectories and 3D locations) as natural language text.
+We introduce \model, an \underline{E}nd-to-end \underline{M}ultimodal \underline{M}odel for \underline{A}utonomous driving.
+Built upon a multi-modal large language model foundation like Gemini, \model\ directly maps raw camera sensor data into various driving-specific outputs, including planner trajectories, perception objects, and road graph elements. \model\ maximizes the utility of world knowledge from the pre-trained large language models, by representing all non-sensor inputs (e.g. navigation instructions and ego vehicle status) and outputs (e.g. trajectories and 3D locations) as natural language text.
 This approach allows \model\ to jointly process various driving tasks in a unified language space, and generate the outputs for each task using task-specific prompts.
 Empirically, we demonstrate \model's effectiveness by achieving state-of-the-art performance in motion planning on nuScenes as well as competitive results on the Waymo Open Motion Dataset (WOMD). \model\ also yields competitive results for camera-primary 3D object detection on the Waymo Open Dataset (WOD).
 We show that co-training \model\ with planner trajectories, object detection, and road graph tasks yields improvements across all three domains, highlighting \model's potential as a generalist model for autonomous driving applications.
-However, \model\ also exhibits certain limitations: it can process only a small amount of image frames, does not incorporate accurate 3D sensing modalities like LiDAR or radar and is computationally expensive.
-We hope that our results will inspire further research to mitigate these issues and to further evolve the state of the art in autonomous driving model architectures.
+We hope that our results will inspire research to further evolve the state of the art in autonomous driving model architectures.